 - There was agreement that planning should be integrated and that plans should ultimately support the mission and vision of the college and be accompanied by a consistent planning cycle. - Attendees strongly asserted that the creation of both the Integrated Planning Model and the plans themselves should be a collaborative rather than a top-down process.
 Mechanisms to enable the participation of the entire college community in the creation of both the planning model and the plans are essential to both the quality of the plans and their approval by the college community. - Attendees disagreed with statements in the CBT report suggesting that neither planning nor the mechanisms to plan existed or were effective before 2012.
-CPC and CAMP worked for years to create the foundation upon which the current planning process exists.

-• While attendees appreciated the CBT statement that college faculty and staff should be involved in the implementation of the EMP, they also asserted that similar involvement should exist for the creation and improvement of the EMP.
+The College Planning Council and Senate's College Academic Master Plan Committee worked for years to create the foundation upon which the current planning process exists. - While attendees appreciated the CBT statement that college faculty and staff should be involved in the implementation of the Educational Master Plan, they also asserted that similar involvement should exist for the creation and improvement of the EMP.